SWE-UniStuttgart/Qlunc/Docs/Gral_OpenScience_2021/JOSS_2021/paper.md

 # Future development roadmap

-Over the next year, we plan to implement further lidar hardware modules and compute their combined uncertainties.
+Over the next year, we plan to implement further lidar hardware modules in the model and compute their combined uncertainties.
 Most significant data Processing methods, which are expected to be the highest uncertainty contributors, will be assessed and implemented in the model during the next project stage, as well.

-This is a modular numerical framework, aiming to combine with other lidar codes dealing with lidar uncertaintes.
+``Qlunc`` is a modular numerical framework, aiming to combine with other lidar codes dealing with lidar uncertaintes.
 In this sense, ``Qlunc`` in combination with other existing tools like yaddum [@yaddum] and mocalum [@mocalum] will help to improve lidar uncertainty estimations, thus increasing lidar measurements reliability.
 The "openness" of these group of tools makes it possible to share within the wind energy community and even beyond it.